MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcvisualmanager-class.md

  Nonzero if the visual manager displays Office XP-style menus; otherwise 0.

 ### Remarks
  The [CMFCPopupMenu Class](../../mfc/reference/cmfcpopupmenu-class.md) calls this method when it has to draw the menu and shadow.
-By default, this method returns `FALSE`.
-If you want to use pop-up menus similar to the pop-up menus in Office XP, override this method in a custom visual manager and return `TRUE`.
+By default, this method returns FALSE.
+If you want to use pop-up menus similar to the pop-up menus in Office XP, override this method in a custom visual manager and return TRUE.

 ##  <a name="isoffsetpressedbutton"></a>  CMFCVisualManager::IsOffsetPressedButton